xavier630/ocean-liners-factorio/README.md

 #Tradeoffs <br>

-* In order to implement swimming, I had to remove player collisions with water.
-Unfortunately, cars rely on sharing player collisions with water to stop one from driving into water.
-So I've had to add water collisions to cars.
-Okay this one was nearly a trade-off but I found a workaround.
-It's hard sometimes when you're completely restricted by the game's API.
+* In order to implement swimming, the only viable collision mask to add to water is water_tile.
+Unfortunately, sea-oil won't spawn on a water_tile.
+Therefore, I've removed water_tile from deepwater's collision_mask.
+This means that deep water has interesting properties for now, like cars can be placed on it, etc.

+#Questions <br>

+* Should oil rigs be placable only over the ocean?
+* Should players be able to walk through all kinds of pipes?
+Would be very convenient when at sea and driving across pipes.

+#To Check <br>

+* Fish aren't walking on land with the collision changes.